coreyarch1234/Contendify/TASKS.md

     * Create div with id='score-display'
 * In 'public/scripts/sockets.js'
     * In socket.on('subscribe:answered'...), update text of 'score-display' in show.handlebars to be data.gameScore

+## Waiting Screen

+We want to show the players that have joined the game before the questions appear in the loading screen.

+How to implement:

+* Go to the Game Model and use name field as playerName field
+* Create name input field in proper views
+* Save playerName to DB
+* Make sure that field is usable in the waiting page where the code is shown